venu-shastri/ooad-uml-knowledge/thought-process.md

 ### Abstraction
 - Abstraction b/w objects
 - Let Object depend on interface of another object, than implementation
-- An object should know how to communicate
+- An object should know how to communicate / Contract
+- use Runtime polymorphism /  to abstract